Best time to find cheap flights, 2% potential price drop

 What time of day is cheapest to fly?

-At the moment, flights in the afternoon are likely to offer the best value for money for your Phuket trip.
-A flight at noon will more often than not be of higher cost.
+At the moment, flights at noon are likely to offer the best value for money for your Phuket trip.
+A flight in the morning will more often than not be of higher cost.

 The largest island in Thailand, Phuket, attracts more than a million visitors a year from all over the world – and it’s easy to see why.
 The minute a flight to Phuket lands visitors are greeted by miles of sandy coastline set against a backdrop of lush rainforest not to mention the warm and smiling faces of the local Phuketians.
 Although the island is heavily developed, especially around touristy Hat Surin, there are still remote beachfronts to enjoy including Karon and Nai Han.